diptipawar/Sales-Forecasting/README.md

 Competition in the market for each course Course Type (Course/Program/Degree) Holiday Information for each day User Traffic on Course Page for each day.

 Aim is to predict the course sales for each course in the test set for the next 60 days.

+Solution: Tried to solve this problem using Xgboost and Random Forest Classifiers.